NethServer/ns8-core/docs/core/testing.md

 Some test cases of core module are marked with `install` or `uninstall` tag.
 More precisely:

 - test cases related to NS8 installation and cluster creation are marked with `install` tag
-- test cases related to NS8 uninstallation are marked with `uninstall` tag
+- test cases related to NS8 removal are marked with `uninstall` tag

 This pair of tags make it easy to quickly execute tests on a machine with NS8 already installed and configured.
 Skipping installation, cluster creation and uninstallation drastically reduces tests execution time.
 To skip NS8 installation, configuration and uninstallation you can edit `robot` command provided in `test-module.sh`: